noi-techpark/odh-docs/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve, typos, wrong spelling, step-by-step introductions that do not work
+about: I found a typo, wrong spelling, or a wrong description

 ---